STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

 ## Rubric

-Your peer reviewer and TA will try to install your package from GitHub and use it!
-They will follow your instructions from `README.md` and might even try stuff from your vignette.
+Instructions on how to install a peer's package from GitHub are [here](hw10_package_onramp-peer-review.html).
+Use the `README.md` and the vignette to figure out what the package does and how to use it.

 Check minus: Package does not install.
 Or installation seemed go OK but one or more of the functions don't work.
 Or you do something that seems totally natural (probably copied from `README.md` or vignette) and get odd behavior.